ArveVM/friend2friend-secure-connection/README.md

 - Kim Svendson https://www.facebook.com/groups/217132562182318/permalink/1426676614561234/

-concept high level
+concept high level:

-i share my unRAID server smb-service through tailscale/tailnet. on unRAID server different shares for different users. for each user create shared and private shares. private shares have files that shall not be open by server-owner
+I share my unRAID server smb-service through tailscale/tailnet.
+On unRAID server different shares for different users. for each user create shared and private shares. private shares have files that shall not be open by server-owner

 Concept Detailed: